incerta/schematox/README.md

 - `path`: traces the route from the root to the error subject, with strings as keys and numbers as array indexes.

 Note: the parsed input itself is intentionally **not** included in the error — only the schema fragment and path.
 This prevents sensitive data (e.g. secrets from `process.env`) from ending up in logs when errors are serialized (`JSON.stringify(result.error)`).

+### When can `result.error` have more than one entry?

+Only `object`, `record`, `array`, and `tuple` can produce more than one `InvalidSubject`.
+Each independently validates multiple children (object keys, record entries, array/tuple elements) and collects every failure into a single flat array — including a `minLength`/`maxLength` violation, which is reported *alongside* any child errors rather than replacing them.
+For example, an array that's both too short and has an invalid element reports both problems, not just one.

+Every other type — `bigint`, `boolean`, `literal`, `number`, `string`, `union` — performs a single check with no aggregation, so parsing one directly can only ever produce exactly one entry (or none, on success).
+When one of these is nested inside a compound schema, its single error just becomes one of potentially several entries contributed by the surrounding `object`/`record`/`array`/`tuple`.